 “Get a job!” was a common insult hurled at the hippies back when I was a kid.
-I remember a few of them homesteading in the woods off the dirt road to my favorite swimming hole on Vancouver Island.
-I remember the homegrown vegetable gardens and the hastily assembled log cabins and the pungent odor of their strange cigarettes.
+I remember a few of them homesteading in the woods off the dirt road to my favourite swimming hole on Vancouver Island.
+I remember the homegrown vegetable gardens and the hastily assembled log cabins and the pungent odour of their strange cigarettes.

 I wouldn’t pay much attention if I was alone beyond noticing you could barely see their eyes under all that head and facial hair.
 But if my father was with me … well, then I’d hear a few lectures on the long, windy drive back home.
 The values of work, the satisfaction of a job well done, the “I had to walk 5 miles to school – both ways” speech that all parents at that time seemed to pull out of their back pockets at times like these.

 I appreciated my father’s point actually … especially as I got older.
 But I sympathized with the rebels, too.